Coronavirus ravaged Florida, as Ron DeSantis sidelined scientists and followed Trump

 “We converted them back,” Marks said.
 “By early July, we again were in full emergency mode.”

-Darlene Dempsey, a nurse at the Good Samaritan Medical Center in West Palm Beach and a lifelong Republican, said she could no longer support Trump or DeSantis, both of whom had chosen to “gaslight nurses” instead of use the time in March and April to ramp up production of medical equipment and develop a testing plan.
+Darlene Dempsey, a nurse in West Palm Beach and a lifelong Republican, said she could no longer support Trump or DeSantis, both of whom, she added, had chosen to “gaslight nurses” instead of using the time in March and April to ramp up production of medical equipment and develop a testing plan.

 “The fairy tales about all being under control are nonsense,” she said.
 “Our government has failed us.”